hphelion/documentation/CarrierGrade/DeploymentScenarios/carrier-grade-deployment-setting-components.md

 The components that make up the scenario environment can be divided into actors and resources.
 Actors execute system commands to operate on resources.
 Resources are passive objects on which system operations take place.

 <hr>
-**Note:** This feature applies to the Wind River Linux servers only.
+**Note:** This feature applies only to servers in the VNF Region.
 <hr>

 ## Actors {#actors}

-* **System Administrator** - Has access to the administration components of the Wind River Linux server to manage users and resources.
+* **System Administrator** - Has access to the administration components of HP Helion OpenStack Carrier Grade to manage users and resources.

 	The scenario environment has only one system administrator, identified as the admin user.
-This user is defined as part of the Wind River Linux server installation.
+This user is defined as part of the HP Helion OpenStack Carrier Grade installation.

-* **End Users** - Have access to the user components of the Wind River Linux server to manage a set of system resources under the quotas and constraints set up by the system administrator.
+* **End Users** - Have access to the user components of HP Helion OpenStack Carrier Grade to manage a set of system resources under the quotas and constraints set up by the system administrator.

 	The scenario environment has two end users identified as user1 and user2.
 They are created by the admin user (see Creating Users on page 16).